au-ts/lionsos_docs/content/_index.md

 # The Lions Operating System

 {{< hint info >}}
-LionsOS is currently at version 0.2.0 and is undergoing active research and development, it does not have a concrete verification story yet.
+LionsOS is currently at version {{ .Site.Params.Version }} and is undergoing active research and development, it does not have a concrete verification story yet.

 It is not expected for LionsOS to be stable at this time, but it